worlickwerx/sbig-util/README.md

 sbig-util is a set of Linux command line tools for controlling cameras from the Santa Barbara Instrument group.
-The goal is to develop a simple tool that can directly control a camera and filter wheel in the field during an astrophotography session.
-Perhaps our tool can be a building block for more complex, process-oriented software, or serve as another demo for using the SBIG SDK.
+The goal is to develop a simple tool that can directly control a camera and filter wheel in the field during an astrophotography session, and be part of a workflow that includes other AIPS tools such as [ds9](http://ds9.si.edu).

 sbig-util includes a copy of the SBIG Linux Development Kit as a convenience.
 You may configure sbig-util to use either this copy,